ci-lab-cz/easydock/README.md

 ##### Customization

-To implement support of a custom docking program one should implement a function like `mol_dock` which will take as input an RDKit mol object (named molecule) and an yml-file with all docking parameters.
+To implement support of a custom docking program one should implement a function like `mol_dock` which will take as input an RDKit mol object (named molecule) and a yml-file with all docking parameters.
 The function should run a command line script/utility and return back a tuple of a molecule name and a dictionary of parameters and their values which should be stored in DB (parameter names should be exactly the same as corresponding field names in DB).
 For examples, please look at `mol_dock` functions in `vina_dock` or `gnina_dock`.

 ### Changelog